 Capacity.
 Character.
 Capital.

-Lenders don't like to see high loan amounts; they want to know that you're trustworthy and take comfort in knowing you have personal items of value.
+Lenders don't like to see high loan amounts; they want to know that amounts; they want to know that you're trustworthy and take comfort in knowing you have personal items of value.

-Individuals with credit scores of 800 or above have the strongest credit history and usually qualify for the best loan terms and interest rates.
+670 - 739 Good Credit Individuals with credit scores of 800 or above have the strongest credit history and usually qualify for the best loan terms and interest rates.